 3) Question: Is not Context more than just the immediately surrounding text?

 Answer: Yes, it is, there is the immediate context which includes the Author’s intention and the wider context of the whole Bible.

 It goes without saying that we should also understand an author’s intentions when trying to understand the meaning of any part of an author’s book.

-As God is the ultimate author of the Bible, we should therefore endeavour to try to understand what his intentions in writing the Creation account were.
+As God is the ultimate author of the Bible, we should therefore endeavor to try to understand what his intentions in writing the Creation account were.

 Would it not be true to say that if we find it difficult to see how it was possible for the creation to occur as described, we also need to bear in mind what God said himself in Isaiah 55:8-11 “For the thoughts of YOU people are not my thoughts, nor are my ways YOUR ways,” is the utterance of Jehovah.
 9 “For as the heavens are higher than the earth, so my ways are higher than YOUR ways, and my thoughts than YOUR thoughts.
 10 For just as the pouring rain descends, and the snow, from the heavens and does not return to that place, unless it actually saturates the earth and makes it produce and sprout, and seed is actually given to the sower and bread to the eater, 11 so my word that goes forth from my mouth will prove to be.
 It will not return to me without results, but it will certainly do that in which I have delighted, and it will have certain success in that for which I have sent it.”

-In these days of scepticism and higher criticism, and teaching of evolution, naturalistic explanations are sought for events in the Bible which are difficult for humans to comprehend based on current scientific knowledge.
+In these days of skepticism and higher criticism and teaching of evolution, naturalistic explanations are sought for events in the Bible that are difficult for humans to comprehend based on current scientific knowledge.
 Examples include: